Documents for In-Person Signing

 The first thing signers should do is to fill out all the information except for the signature tag.
 When the remaining tags are filled, select the Signature tag to begin the authentication process.

 They’ll need to first acknowledge that they are doing an in-person signing and then agree to the terms of service.
 They’ll also need to put in their email to receive the finalized document.
-Note: if they don’t have an email address, use the signing hosts and they can print a copy for the signer when it’s done

 If you’ve set up any ID authentication here, the in-person signer will need to enter the information of the specified ID.
 This information will be captured in the audit trail as a way of validating the in-person signer’s identity.